bitquery/graphql-docs/docs/Schema/stellar/blocks.md

 # Blocks

 Stellar Blocks API helps you get information on Blocks in the network.

+On Stellar, blocks correspond to closed **ledgers**—each ledger captures the network state at a sequence number, including total lumens in circulation, the fee pool, base fee, and base reserve.
+The blocks API exposes these economic parameters alongside height, hash, and protocol version.
+Use it for network-health monitoring, explorer backends, and tracking Stellar protocol upgrades or reserve-requirement changes over time.

 Below are the fields in the API:

 ```
 query ($network: StellarNetwork!, $from: ISO8601DateTime, $till: ISO8601DateTime) {